 Fisherman’s Wharf is an iconic pier.
 This is a fun area to go with kids, but it’s a bit of a tourist trap.

 Union Square: This downtown area is where you’ll find large shopping stores and malls.
 It’s cool to visit during the holidays for the ice skating.

-Arty and creative neighbourhoods include The Mission – the Hispanic neighborhood fully on its way to gentrification – Lower Haight, Hayes Valley, and Castro.
+Arty and creative neighborhoods in San Francisco include The Mission – the Hispanic neighborhood fully on its way to gentrification – Lower Haight, Hayes Valley, and Castro.
 The Castro is the heart of San Francisco’s LGBT community and Haight-Ashbury was where the hippie movement was born.
 Note that Haigh-Ashbury is now more like a hippy museum than a genuinly counter-cultural place but it is still worth putting a visit on your itinerary for San Francisco.

 South of Market (SoMa) is trendy and hip area near Downtown San Francisco and the financial district.
 Many warehouses have been turned into breweries and clubbing venues, and it’s also where the San Francisco Giants call home.
 If you’re looking for fun and cheap hotels in San Francisco this might be a good shout.